 In recent years, climate change and health have become increasingly important areas of study, mainly since the impacts of global warming disproportionately affect vulnerable populations.
 There are significant implications for maternal health from climate change adaptation, which is not only a global health issue but also a gendered issue.
 As extreme weather events and rising temperatures increase, pregnant women face increasingly severe health risks.
-Several studies examined how climate change exacerbates health disparities, restricts access to essential healthcareservices, and poses new health risks for mothers and children.
+Several studies examined how climate change exacerbates health disparities, restricts access to essential healthcare services, and poses new health risks for mothers and children.
 This review highlights the intersection between gender, health, and climate change, emphasizing the importance of including gender-sensitive approaches in climate adaptation strategies to protect and improve maternal health outcomes.

 Ahmed and Fajardo (2022) focused on the Philippines, which experiences severe climatic conditions such as typhoons and floods.
-It shows how such climate-related disasters hinder accessto health care, which is vital for pregnant women.
+It shows how such climate-related disasters hinder access to health care, which is vital for pregnant women.
 This caused the exposed healthcare facilities to become inaccessible and delayed the attendance of mothers and newborn babies during and after such events due to infrastructural damage.
-This puts the lives of the women and their babies at ahigher risk of maternal and neonatal mortality.
-Similarly, Ahmed and Fajardo have contended that climate change mitigation policies for these regions require the development of adaptationmeasures for these worsening vulnerabilities.
+This puts the lives of the women and their babies at a higher risk of maternal and neonatal mortality.
+Similarly, Ahmed and Fajardo have contended that climate change mitigation policies for these regions require the development of adaptation measures for these worsening vulnerabilities.
 For example, they suggest the development of mobile healthcare units and training community health workers to provide emergency maternal care.

 Lopez and Martinez (2021) explored how the issues of gender, health, and climate change impact the rural people of Latin America.
 According to their findings, women and pregnant women, in particular, are the subject of the disproportionate adverse effects of Climate Change.
-The authors highlighted several factors contributing to this vulnerability: poor health literacy, inferior standardof living, and gender roles that can confine women and hinder their authority to choose.
+The authors highlighted several factors contributing to this vulnerability: poor health literacy, inferior standard of living, and gender roles that can confine women and hinder their authority to choose.
 These factors work against pregnant mothers and make it difficult for them to receive the necessary attention, especially during disaster risks such as drought or floods.
 In the flux of outlining proposed strategies for climate adaptation, the authors underscore that such strategies have to factor in the gender dimensions of these vulnerabilities.
 Women are urged to be involved in the decision-making processes to be catered for in climate change adaptation.

 Chandra et al. (2020) confined their study to South Asia, which is characterized by high temperatures and, more often, heat waves.
 In their study, they examined how climate changes affect pregnancy, and the authors concluded that higher temperature, especially from heat, is linked with the increased incidence of preterm birth and low birth weight, among other pregnancy complications.
 This study considers how maternal health objectives ought to be incorporated into the adaptation and mitigation of climate change.
-For example, early warning systems for heat waves, excellent places for AWASH women, and periodic health activities during heat waves are available.